svschmit/CMPivot-Queries/CMPivot Queries.md

 ```
 Office365ProPlusConfigurations | where VersionToReport < '16.0.12827.20656' and cfgUpdateChannel == 'http://officecdn.microsoft.com/pr/55336b82-a18d-4dd6-b5f6-9e5095c314a6'
 ```
-# All Devices with errors duringUpdate Scan
+# All Devices with errors during Update Scan
 ```
 ccmlog ('UpdatesDeployment') | where (LogText like '%0x87d00215%') | distinct Device
 ```